richardklingler/rigol/README.md

 ### Updates

-    28.05.2021 : Querying for active LA and analog channels Drawing trigger icon at correct position
+    29.05.2021 : Correct scaling and positioning of analog channels 28.05.2021 : Querying for active LA and analog channels Drawing trigger icon at correct position

 ### To-Do

-    Correct scaling and positioning of analog channels
+    Add more icons and labels to reflect current settings Get rid of the surrouding grid lines and values